 Expanding electricity demand, along with a rising percentage of inputs into the grid via renewable sources, means a rising number of electrical infrastructure, including substations.
 Substations are an integral and critically important part of any electrical generation, transmission and distribution system.
 Germany, for example, has 8,000 substations, whilst the U.S. has 55,000.
 The fact that they are often in remote locations makes the inspection of substations all the more logistically and financially burdensome and problematic for energy utilities.
 That is why inspections by mobile robots of certain key parameters in substations is a highly beneficial alternative to physical inspections by humans.
 This input by robots is particularly relevant within the context of four major potential risks or impacts posed by most substations, namely fire, explosion, emissions and theft.

 Minimize the Risk of Fire or Explosion

-An important inspection that a mobile robot can do at a substation is to check on power couplings, an important consideration given that it is usually a facility with electrical (or switchable) equipment with multiple configurations.
+An important robot inspection at a substation is to check on power couplings, an important consideration given that it is usually a facility with electrical (or switchable) equipment with multiple configurations.
 That inspection is critical because a leading cause of electrical fires and explosions at substations is electrical arcing.
 An ABB study of arc phenomenon found that most switchgear arcing accidents at substations occurred due to human factors during either installation, maintenance or inspection.
 As with so much hazardous work, remove the human factor and the risk tends to decrease, sometimes appreciably.